Executive Board of Directors

 Angel graduated from the Broward County Public School system, received his bachelor’s degree in Secondary Math Education from the University of Central Florida, and acquired his master’s in educational leadership from Nova Southeastern University.
 Angel graduated as a member of the first PROPEL (Principal Rapid Orientation and Preparation in Educational Leadership) Principal cohort in June 2013, a partnership between Broward County Public Schools and Florida International University.

 With a busy career, a bustling household and many community activities, Angel still found time to pursue public office.
 On January 2008 Angel Gomez was elected as a City Commissioner for the City of Weston where he served for 9 year as a Commissioner and Vice-Mayor.
-In 2014 Angel joined FL-ALAS and most recently served as the President of the organization until 2021.
+In 2014 Angel joined FL-ALAS and served as the President of the organization until 2021.